-32. Purpose and Central Idea Statements
+8.4 Purpose and Central Idea Statements

-Speeches have traditionally been seen to have one of three broad purposes: to inform, to persuade, and - well, to be honest, different words are used for the third kind of speech purpose: to inspire, to amuse, to please, or to entertain.
-These broad goals are commonly known as a speech's general purpose, since, in general, you are trying to inform, persuade, or entertain your audience without regard to specifically what the topic will be.
-Perhaps you could think of them as appealing to the understanding of the audience (informative), the will or action (persuasive), and the emotion or pleasure.
+Speeches have traditionally been seen to have one of three broad purposes: to inform, to persuade, or to entertain.
+Presentations to entertain may also include those with goals to inspire, to amuse or to please.
+You could also think of these purposes as appealing to the understanding of the audience (informative), the will or action (persuasive), and the emotion or pleasure.

-Now that you know your general purpose (to inform, to persuade, or to entertain), you can start to move in the direction of the specific purpose.
-A specific purpose statement builds on your general purpose (to inform) and makes it more specific (as the name suggests).
-So if your first speech is an informative speech, your general purpose will be to inform your audience about a very specific realm of knowledge.
+Now that you know your general purpose (to inform, persuade, or to entertain), you can focus on the specific purpose.
+A specific purpose statement builds on your general purpose (e.g. to inform) and narrows that down to exactly what you want to inform your audience about (e.g. global warming).

-In writing your specific purpose statement, you will take three contributing elements (shown in figure 5.3) that will come together to help you determine your specific purpose:
+In writing your specific purpose statement, you will take three contributing elements (shown in Figure 8.2) that will come together to help you determine your specific purpose:

 - You (your interests, your background, past jobs, experience, education, major),

-- · Your audience
+- Your audience

 - The context or setting.

-Figure 5.3.
+Figure 8.2.
 You, your audience, and your context (Tucker & Barton, 2016)